 Once you've set the scene, it's time to bring your details to life with a quote that reporters can use for context around your announcement and help paint a picture of how your news affects the given industry, customer base, and landscape.

 Ideally, quotes will be from key stakeholders in your company including your executive team, project leads, or those directly impacted by your announcement.
 Quoting key figures and authorities underlines the importance of your development.
 The chosen quote should shape your narrative and emphasize the core of the announcement.
+Don't ask everyone in your office for a comment or feel compelled to quote all 25 people included in the acquisition -- pick 1-2 critical spokespeople and focus the quotes around their unique perspective.

 4) Provide Valuable Background Information